CyberMonitor/orquestra-docs/v1/content/tutorials/hello-component.md

 Go to [GitHub](https://github.com/) and create a public repository called `welcome-component`.
 If you are unfamiliar with GitHub you can reference GitHub's [create a repo guide](https://help.github.com/en/github/getting-started-with-github/create-a-repo) for help.

-The `welcome-component` repository will be where th.
+The `welcome-component` repository will be where code called by a workflow lives.
 [This GitHub repo](https://github.com/zapatacomputing/tutorial-0-welcome) can be used as a reference for how `welcome-component` should look like throughout the tutorial.

 ### Adding Some Code